The Approval Process for OTC Birth Control

 The pharmaceutical company HRA Pharma submitted its formal application for the mini-pill in 2022.
 The FDA Advisory Committee meeting was held in May 2023, followed by FDA approval in July 2023.

-The combined birth control pill In FDA approval process
+The combined birth control pill — FDA OTC switch approval process

-The pharmaceutical company Cadence is expected to submit its formal application in 2025, which would be followed by an Advisory Committee meeting.
+The pharmaceutical company Cadence OTC is expected to submit its formal application in 2026, which would be followed by an Advisory Committee meeting in 2027.
 At this time, Cadence is working with the FDA and completing pre-application research.
+Once the OTC application is submitted to the FDA it usually takes 10-12 months for the review process to be completed.

-The Advisory Committee (AdCom) is convened by the FDA to make a recommendation about approving new drugs or changing FDA protocols, such as allowing prescription drugs to switch to over-the-counter drugs.
+The Advisory Committee (AdCom) is convened by the FDA to make a recommendation about approving this over-the-counter switch application.
+This is also a time when public commentary is entertained.
 The AdCom is very powerful, given the FDA typically follows its recommendations.

 In the case of Opill, the progestin-only oral contraceptive, the AdCom voted unanimously in favor of approval.
 A few months later, the FDA followed the AdCom’s guidance and approved Opill for on-the-shelf status without restrictions.

-For further information, visit the FDA’s web page about the AdCom is available here
+For further information, visit the FDA’s web page about the AdCom.

 How can I stay updated?